Current available jobs in Internships:

 Q. How much are interns paid?

 A. Compensation details will be discussed with final applicants.
-The program pays above minimum wage.
+The program pays at least minimum wage.

 Q. Do I need to know how to play tennis?